Donna de Varona: Professional life

 At the age of 17, she appeared on ABC's Wide World of Sports, becoming the youngest and one of the first women sportscasters for a national network.
 Her groundbreaking career has earned her an Emmy, two Gracies and the opportunity to cover a wide variety of sports events including 17 winter and summer Olympic games.
 In 2006, she was inducted into the Museum of Television & Radio's first class of fifty "She Made It" pioneers in media.

 While de Varona continued to pursue her television career, she also began her work in Washington, D.C. as an activist for sports and fitness opportunities for America's youth.
 Since her retirement from competitions in 1965, she has served five terms on the President's Council on Physical Fitness and Sports and has been appointed to Presidential Commissions under presidents Ford, Carter, Reagan, Clinton, and Bush.
 A consultant to the United States Senate, de Varona took a leave of absence from her pioneering television career to help with the passage of the 1978 Amateur Sports Act which restructured how Olympic sports are governed in the United States.
 Subsequently, she was called back to the Senate to consult on amendments to the landmark Olympic legislation and eventually worked to promote and safeguard Title IX of the Equal Education Amendments Act which prohibits discrimination on the basis of sex in any educational institution receiving Federal funding.
 Named a special advisor to President Clinton's Drug Czar, General Barry McCaffrey, de Varona helped with the establishment and funding for both the United States Anti-Doping Agency and the World Anti-Doping Agency, which are entrusted with eradicating the use of illegal substances to enhance performance in sports.

+In 1993, de Varona was one of the two hosts at the 101st IOC Session in Monte Carlo.

 A promoter of women in sport, in the mid-1970s, she joined Billie Jean King in establishing the Women's Sports Foundation.
-She served as the first President (1979–1984) and subsequently, became the chairman and Honorary Trustee for the Foundation.
+She served as the first president (1979–1984) and subsequently, became the chairman and honorary trustee for the foundation.
 Under de Varona's leadership, the Women's Sport Foundation initiated the Hall of Fame Dinner (now the Annual Salute to Women in Sports Awards Dinner), Travel and Training Grants, research projects, a toll-free telephone number and annual visits to Washington, D.C., to educate Congress about Title IX and the importance of providing sport and physical activity opportunities on an equitable basis to both men and women.
-Over the years, the Foundation has raised more than $30 million to support its programs.
+Over the years, the foundation has raised more than $30 million to support its programs.